-Aerospace Engineering with a Foundation Year BEng MEng
+Aerospace Engineering with a Foundation Year BEng MEng2024-25 entry

 Explore this course:

 If you don't have the usual scientific or mathematical background for an engineering degree, a foundation year is for you.
-After successfully completing the foundation year, which has modules in mathematics, physics and chemistry, you can start either the BEng or MEng degree.
+After successfully completing the foundation year, which has modules in mathematics, physics and chemistry, you can start a BEng or MEng degree.

-All our students also take the Global Engineering Challenge, where teams of students work to solve engineering problems in developing countries.
-This is designed to develop you as a professional engineer and enhance your career prospects.
+- Global Engineering Challenge - join teams of students to solve engineering problems in developing countries – pushing you to develop you as a professional engineer and enhancing your career prospects.

 UCAS code: H407

 - Core Foundation Mathematics